LudwigStumpp/LudwigStumpp/README.md

 [<img alt="VSCode" src="https://upload.wikimedia.org/wikipedia/commons/thumb/9/9a/Visual_Studio_Code_1.35_icon.svg/240px-Visual_Studio_Code_1.35_icon.svg.png" height="48"/>](https://code.visualstudio.com/)

 ## 💼 Work & Education
-Currently doing my Master's in Robotics, Cognition, Intelligence at [TU Munich](https://www.tum.de/en/).
+Currently doing my Master's in Robotics, Cognition, Intelligence at [TU Munich](https://www.tum.de/en/) where I've just started working on my master's thesis together with [BMW AG](https://www.bmw.de/de/home.html).
 Also worked 5 years at [Audi](https://www.audi.com) and 2 years at [appliedAI](https://www.appliedai.de/), Europe's largest initiative for the application of leading edge trustworthy AI technology with the vision to shape Europe’s innovative power in AI.
+Check my [website](https://ludwigstumpp.com/work) for a more detailed list.

 ## 🤙 Wanna collaborate?
 You have an interesting community-based open project, where you need some help?
 Reach out at [Twitter](https://twitter.com/ludwig_stumpp) and let's meet for a drink!